 Virtual IP Ranges

-Range of IP addresses that is used in the Workload Network by Tanzu Kubernetes clusters.
+Range of IP addresses that is used in the Workload Network by TKG clusters.
 This IP range comes from the list of IPs that were defined in the CIDR you configured during the HAProxy appliance deployment.
 You can set the entire range configured in the HAProxy deployment, but you can also set a subset of that CIDR if you want to create multiple Supervisors and use IPs from that CIDR range.
 This range must not overlap with the IP range defined for the Workload Network in this wizard.
 The range must also not overlap with any DHCP scope on this Workload Network.

 HAProxy Management TLS Certificate